Azure/Accelerator-Gaming/Game Server Hosting/Terraform/Azure Kubernetes Service/README.md

-# Deploying Game Server Hosts with VMSS
+# Deploying Game Server Hosts with AKS

 ## Table of Contents